 The Takiwasi Center in Peru has given ayahuasca to addicts for decades.
 União do Vegetal members and various indigenous groups also overcome addiction with the brew.
 Unlike methadone, which eliminates cravings for heroin by agonizing opioid receptors, ayahuasca retreats produce changes in “global psychosocial functioning.”
 Reflexive group discussions help individuals to notice and work on their “maladaptive behavioral, emotional and/or cognitive patterns.”

 Processing trauma is frequently part of this process.
 Participants often emerge from retreats with an overwhelming sense of redemption.
-This feeling is only amplified by the supportive group dynamic.
+The supportive group dynamic only amplifies this feeling.

 It’s common to feel less anxious in the days or weeks after a retreat.
 “I’m less likely to get swept up in my own dramas,” said one participant.
 “My perpetual suffering is gone,” said another.

 Long-term use is also associated with lower levels of anxiety.
-Lowering of anxiety is likely rooted in the sense of belonging to a group as well as sharing values and intense experiences, as often happens on retreat.
+Lowered anxiety is rooted in the sense of belonging to a group as well as sharing values and intense experiences as often happens on retreat.

 Recovery from depression is common.
 Many participants feel energized post-retreat and ready to restructure their lives.
 Given ayahuasca’s serotonergic and dopaminergic effects, and its promotion of neuroplasticity, this is hardly surprising.
-However, breakthroughs are more often ascribed to the intervention of spirits, or to the “absolute unity of being.”
+However, breakthroughs sometimes come from the intervention of spirits or the “absolute unity of being.”

 As with the other benefits listed above, the group dynamic of retreats serves to promote integration.

-Ayahuasca has been linked to anti-cancer activity, as well as degenerative diseases in general—osteoporosis, Alzheimer’s, Parkinson’s, autoimmune disorders, etc. This is an area requiring more research.
+Ayahuasca affects anti-cancer activity, as well as degenerative diseases in general—osteoporosis, Alzheimer’s, Parkinson’s, autoimmune disorders, etc. This is an area requiring more research.

 Self-knowledge is a hallmark of the ayahuasca experience.
-Self-acceptance, authenticity, and responsibility for one’s own life are commonly felt by participants.
+Participants commonly feel self-acceptance, authenticity, and responsibility for one’s own life.
 “Ayahuasca exposes the gap between who you think you are and who you actually are,” said one.
 Another put it more succinctly: “I’m becoming my own best friend.”